-Selecting and implementing measurement and control devices for process automation applications is made easier with this best-selling reference.
-This clear and concise third edition provides quick access to ISA symbology, instrument and control valve selection criteria, and conversion guidelines, with new sections on maintenance, calibration, decision-making skills, and consulting.
-A bonus CD-ROM is also included.
-Whether you are an experienced engineer, technician, salesperson, or project manager, or new to the field, you will better understand how to assess, compare, and select the various methods of measurement and control with this valuable and economical handbook in your library.
+This is an authoritative and indispensable resource for anyone who is responsible for selecting and implementing measurement and control devices for process automation applications.
+This clear and concise edition covers: ISA symbology, Instrument and control valve selection criteria, conversion guidelines, maintenance of measurement and control devices,, calibration of measurement and control devices, and c consulting.
+Whether you are an experienced engineer, technician, salesperson, or project manager, or new to the field, you will better understand how to assess, compare, and select the various methods of measurement and control with this valuable handbook in your library.

-Edited by Vernon L. Trevathan, with contributions from more than 35 leading experts from all aspects of automation, this book is a key resource for anyone who is studying for the ISA Certified Automation Professional (CAP), ISA Certified Control Systems Technician (CCST), and/or Control Systems Engineering (CSE) Professional Engineer (PE) licensure exams.
+Edited by Nicholas P. Sands and Ian Verhappen, with contributions from more than 35 leading experts from all aspects of automation,, this book is a key resource for anyone who is studying for the ISA Certified Automation Professional (CAP), ISA Certified Control Systems Technician (CCST), and/or Control Systems Engineer (CSE) Professional Engineer (PE) licensure exams.
 The book defines the most important automation concepts and processes, while also describing the technical skills required to implement them in today’s industrial environment.

 In today’s competitive markets, manufacturers strive to continually improve manufacturing performance to meet their business needs and goals.
 As process control loops have a major impact on a plant’s financial performance, focusing on loop performance is critical.
 This technician’s guide defines loop checking in the broader scope of control loop performance in addition to the more traditional terms of the plant startup.
 It discusses general methods and practices that can be applied across many processes/industries.
 Featured topics include: loop checking basics, factory acceptance testing, wiring and loop checks, performance benchmarking, and sustaining performance.